My version of butternut squash pasta rejects a blended sauce in favour of beautiful chunks of squash cooked in wine with rosemary, bacon and

 What Pasta Goes Well With Butternut Squash?

-As you can see from my pictures my choice of pasta for this butternut squash pasta recipe is rigatoni.
+As you can see from my pictures my choice of pasta for this pasta recipe is rigatoni.

 It would work just as well with something like penne pasta too.